mikemiller145/MyBusinessCardParser/README.md

 # Testing
 In order for this Project to run follow these steps at the command line or Python interpreter:
-  1. A virtual environment needs to be created python3 -m venv env   #env can be called anything
+  1. A virtual environment needs to be created<br/> python3 -m venv env #env can be called anything
-  2. Activate and install Spacy
+  2. Activate and install Spacy<br/>
-      source ./env/bin/activate
+      source ./env/bin/activate<br/>
       pip install spacy
-  3. Download Model for Spacy
+  3. Download Model for Spacy<br/>
       python -m spacy download en_core_web_sm